jeromyanglim/Sweave_Winter_Olympics/README.md

 This is an example of using Sweave.
 It includes data and an Rnw file.
-It is designed highlight a number of tricks which might be useful when preparing a polished report, such as
+It is designed to highlight a number of tricks which might be useful when preparing a polished report, such as:

 * Formatted inline text using `Sexpr{}`
 * Polished graphics